fleetd-sh/fleetd/QUICK_START.md

 ##  One-Command Platform Launch

-Start the entire fleetd platform with a single command (similar to Supabase):
+Start the entire fleetd platform with a single command:

 ```bash
 fleetctl start